Wael1122/waa/Installation.md

 1. Add this repo to your package manager e.g. Cydia
     - `https://repo.packix.com/`
-2. Install `NeoFetch-iOS` from your package manager **NOTE**: This package isn’t the official release, and seems offline by 2020/4/14.
+2. Install `NeoFetch-iOS` from your package manager

+**NOTE**: This package isn’t the official release, and seems offline by 2020/4/14.
+Device must be jailbroken!

 ## macOS (Homebrew)